ArtSabintsev/Siren/README.md

 	  // Optional: Defaults to .option
 	  siren.alertType = <#Siren.AlertType_Enum_Value#>

+	  // Optional: Change the various UIAlertController and UIAlertAction messaging.
+One or more values can be changes.
+If only a subset of values are changed, the defaults with which Siren comes with will be used. siren.alertMessaging = SirenAlertMessaging(updateTitle: "New Fancy Title",
+                                                 updateMessage: "New message goes here!",
+                                                 updateButtonMessage: "Update Now, Plz!?",
+                                                 nextTimeButtonMessage: "OK, next time it is!",
+                                                 skipVersionButtonMessage: "Please don't push skip, please don't!")

 	  // Optional: Set this variable if you would only like to show an alert if your app has been available on the store for a few days.
 	  // This default value is set to 1 to avoid this issue: https://github.com/ArtSabintsev/Siren#words-of-caution
 	  // To show the update immediately after Apple has updated their JSON, set this value to 0.
 Not recommended due to aforementioned reason in https://github.com/ArtSabintsev/Siren#words-of-caution.